ccc159/RhinoPythonForVscode/README.md

 # RhinoPython

 RhinoPython is a plugin to allow you to code Rhino python script in VS Code editor and run it in Rhino runtime.
 It inherits all the autocomplete intelligence from original rhinopython editor and can react faster, while you can benifit all the amazing advatanges that VS Code brings to you.

+It is a **[DesignToProduction](http://designtoproduction.com/)** open source project, programmed initially for internal use.

 ## Features

 The same way as you use the original editor.
 Just more efficient, simpler and faster.

 Check this [youtube video](https://www.youtube.com/watch?v=QbmnKFIKBYs&feature=youtu.be) to see more clearly of the gif shown below.

 ![feature](image/feature.gif)